-This exclusive 5 night/ 4 day trip is a unique opportunity to discover some of the top orchid spots in the Aude county with local orchid specialist Daniel Vizcaino and local botanist Benjamin Gilbert.
+This exclusive 5 night/ 4 day trip is a unique opportunity to discover some of the top orchid spots in the Aude county with a top local orchid specialist and a local expert botanist.

-Our main focus will clearly be on orchids, but we will also have plenty of opportunities to look at the other wildflowers and the butterflies too!
+Our main focus will clearly be on orchids, but we will also be looking at the other wildflowers and the butterflies too!
 The Aude county has over 90 recorded species of wild orchid and future trips will explore other areas at other times of the season.

 - 5 days / 4 nights

 - From 1050€ per person

-- Low carbon discount of €50 if you travel by train
+- Low carbon discount of €50 for travel by train from the UK

 - Expert local guides and English speaking tour leader